wsmoak/elixir-lang.github.com/getting-started/pattern-matching.markdown

 ## The match operator

-We have used the `=` operator a couple times to assign variables in Elixir:
+We have used the `=` operator a couple of times to bind values to variables in Elixir:

 ```iex
 iex> x = 1